Magennis History, Family Crest & Coats of Arms

 Magennis Settlers in United States in the 20th Century

-- Ella Magennis, aged 2, who emigrated to America from Belfast, Ireland, in 1907
+- Ella Magennis, aged 2, who immigrated to America from Belfast, Ireland, in 1907

-- Mary Magennis, aged 22, who emigrated to the United States from Garrison, Ireland, in 1909
+- Mary Magennis, aged 22, who immigrated to the United States from Garrison, Ireland, in 1909

-- L. C. Magennis, aged 38, who emigrated to the United States from London, England, in 1911
+- L. C. Magennis, aged 38, who immigrated to the United States from London, England, in 1911

 - Madge Magennis, aged 27, who settled in America from Carnew, Ireland, in 1913

-- Gertrude Magennis, aged 22, who emigrated to the United States from Carnew, Ireland, in 1913
+- Gertrude Magennis, aged 22, who immigrated to the United States from Carnew, Ireland, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)